mantidproject/mantid/docs/source/fitting/fitfunctions/SpinDiffusion.rst

 Description
 -----------

-[Get description from Adam] [1]_.
+The Spin diffusion fitting function, models the diffusion of isotropic muonium as a function of applied field for 1D, 2D and 3D behaviour [1]_.
 The data fitted using this fit function is assumed to be in units of Gauss.

 .. math::
     \lambda(B) &= \frac{A^2}{4} J(\omega) \\